Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

-The results for our IF model closely recapitulate the distributions $P(h_i)$ learned from the experimental data (Fig.~\ref{fig:parameters-experimental}).
-The hypoexcitable cultures (AP5/DNQX), which were classified as subcritical on the basis of avalanche metrics \cite{shew_neuronal_2009}, consistently show negative $h_i$ only, distributed between -2 and -3 (Fig.~\ref{fig:parameters-experimental}a).
-This scenario is consistent with strongly reduced firing rate in these cultures \cite{shew_neuronal_2009} (Fig.\ S10\mycomment{\ref{figS:quality-of-fit-experimental-subcritical}}).
-In cultures treated with AP5 only (see SI, Fig.\ S12\mycomment{\ref{figS:AP5-results}}) the $h_i$ tend to be less negative and mostly close to -1.
+The results for our IF model closely recapitulate the distributions $P(h_i)$ learned from the experimental data (Fig.~\ref{fig:parameters-hi-Jij}a-c, green histograms).
+The hypoexcitable cultures (AP5/DNQX), which were classified as subcritical on the basis of avalanche metrics \cite{shew_neuronal_2009}, consistently show negative $h_i$ only, distributed between -2 and -3 (Fig.~\ref{fig:parameters-hi-Jij}a, green histograms).
+This scenario is consistent with the strongly reduced firing rate in these cultures \cite{shew_neuronal_2009} (SI, Fig.\ \ref{figS:aveSigma-dists}d).
+In cultures treated with AP5 only (SI, Fig.\ \ref{figS:AP5-results}) the $h_i$ tend to be less negative and mostly close to -1.
 We note that AP5 acts as an NMDA receptor antagonist, suppressing the slower, more sustained form of excitatory transmission between neurons.
 DNQX, on the other hand, blocks AMPA receptors, which mediate fast excitatory signaling.
 Although AP5-treated cultures retain many characteristics of critical dynamics, only the combined inhibition of NMDA and AMPA receptors using AP5 and DNQX effectively shifts the cultures into a subcritical state by reducing their overall excitability.
-It is important to notice that, unlike model simulations, in this case neural dynamics tend to show more variability across samples (i.e. cultures), also in terms of distance from criticality \cite{shew_neuronal_2009}.
-In the baseline critical cultures, we find that $P(h_i)$ is remarkably close to the one inferred from numerical data, covering a range of value between -1 and 0 that is consistent with the observed increase in firing activity \cite{shew_neuronal_2009} (Fig.\ S9\mycomment{\ref{figS:quality-of-fit-experimental-critical}}).
-We observe a similar distribution of $h_i$ in the disinhibited cultures treated with PTX and classified as supercritical \cite{shew_neuronal_2009}, which however present an increased firing rate as compared to the critical case (Fig.\ S11\mycomment{\ref{figS:quality-of-fit-experimental-supercritical}}).
+It is important to notice that, unlike model simulations, in this case neural dynamics tend to show more variability across samples (i.e.\ cultures), also in terms of distance from criticality \cite{shew_neuronal_2009}.
+In the baseline critical cultures, we find that $P(h_i)$ is remarkably close to the one inferred from numerical data, covering a range of value between -1 and 0 that is consistent with the observed increase in firing activity \cite{shew_neuronal_2009} (SI, Fig.\ \ref{figS:aveSigma-dists}e).
+We observe a similar distribution of $h_i$ in the disinhibited cultures treated with PTX and classified as supercritical \cite{shew_neuronal_2009}, which however present an increased firing rate as compared to the critical case (SI, Fig.\ \ref{figS:aveSigma-dists}f).